Chillu1/ModiBuff/README.md

 `StackEffectType` is a generic flag enum, that works with most stack logic, but not all, so feel free to make your own.

 All right, but what about reverting the effect?
-We need to introducea new variable to store how much the total value changed.
+We need to introduce a new variable to store how much the total value changed.
 We also need to implement `IRevertEffect`.